 Internet booths provide a cheap way to keep in touch with people back home.
 Most public computers have Windows Live Messenger already installed, whereas Skype tends to be rare outside the big cities.
 Problems with microphones, headphones, and webcams are common; if something isn’t working, ask for new equipment or switch computers.
 For scanning and printing, look for a modern-looking internet cabin.

-Quick Tip: Latin American keyboards have a slightly different layout to English-language keyboards.
+Quick tip: Latin American keyboards have a slightly different layout to English-language keyboards.

 The most common quandary is how to type ‘@’ -- the standard Shift+@ doesn’t normally work.
 If it doesn’t, try Control+Alt+@ or hold down Alt and type 64.

-Wi-Fi Internet Access in Peru
+Wi-Fi Internet Access

-If you’re traveling in Peru with a laptop, you’ll find Wi-Fi connections in some internet cabins, modern (trendy) internet cafes, restaurants, bars and in most hotels and hostels.
+If you’re traveling in Peru with a laptop, you’ll find Wi-Fi connections in some internet cabins, modern (trendy) internet cafes, restaurants, bars, and in most hotels and hostels.

 Three-star hotels (and above) often have Wi-Fi in every room.
 If not, there may be a Wi-Fi lounge area somewhere in the building.
 Hostels normally have at least one computer with internet access for guests.